gaehlerm/SoftwareEngineering/README.md

 2. Taste the coffee.
 If you like it, the test passes.
 Otherwise it fails.
 3. Throw away the cup and the remaining coffee.

 This is it.
 Tests always consist of a few instructions that should be easy to understand.
 The result of the test can take up only two values.
 It passed (you like the coffee) or it failed (you didn’t like it).
 If it failed, you should call the technician to fix it.
-Or you write a script that calls the technician automatically.
+Or even better, you write a script that calls the technician automatically.

 Tests consist of three stages that are run on a test bench.